Dandruff: Root Causes and Support Strategies

 A 2019 review published in Microorganisms and a 2021 review published in Microorganisms have both found that there is a connection between your gut microbiome health and your skin health (10, 11).
 Beyond poor microbiome balance and leaky gut syndrome, low stomach acid levels may contribute to dandruff and other skin issues.

 Hydrochloric acid or HCL is critical for your digestion and overall health.
 Bacterial infections, inflammation, acid-blocking medications, and other health imbalances may cause low stomach acid levels.
-A 2018 review published in Frontiers in Microbiology, low stomach acid levels may cause inflammation of the skin and related skin issues, such as psoriasis, eczema, acne, and dandruff (18).
+In a 2018 review published in Frontiers in Microbiology, low stomach acid levels may cause inflammation of the skin and related skin issues, such as psoriasis, eczema, acne, and dandruff (18).

 low stomach acid, Causes and Symptoms of Low Stomach Acid